How to Install Firefox Beta, Nightly on Ubuntu 22.04 or 20.04

 sudo apt install firefox -y

-If Firefox is already installed via APT as an example the stable version, we use the install command and not upgrade.
-This ensures that we’re installing from our prioritized source according to our APT pinning.
+If Firefox is already installed via APT as an example, the stable version, we use the install command and not upgrade.
+This ensures we install from our prioritized source according to our APT pinning.

 firefox --version